barbatus/typescript-compiler/README.md

 Most compiler options stay intact except few cases.
 You can read about them [here](https://github.com/barbatus/angular2/tree/master/packages/typescript).

-One additional options that has been added — `alwaysThrow`.
+A couple of additional options have been added: `alwaysThrow` and `useCache`.
-When set, the compiler will always throw exceptions whenever syntactic or symantic error occurs.
-Otherwise, it throws by default only on syntactic errors, semantic ones (like module resolution errors, unknown variable is used etc) are just printed to the terminal.
+When `alwaysThrow` is set, the compiler will always throw exceptions whenever syntactic or symantic error occurs.
+Otherwise, it throws by default only on syntactic errors, semantic ones (like module resolution errors, unknown variables etc) are just printed to the terminal.

+`useCache` simple says compiler to turn on/off caching results.

 #### Compilation Speed-up
 `noResolve` configuration option is responsible for module resolution process same as the original one is supposed to be.